The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

-Managing your health may seem like an overwhelming task, but it begins with small steps: an appointment for an annual physical, a flu shot or other simple preventive measures.
+Managing your health may seem like an overwhelming task, but it begins with small steps.
+For example, an appointment for an annual physical, a flu shot or other simple preventive measures.
 The good news is that many Medicare members have preventive benefits included with their plan.

 Even better?
 You don’t have to navigate these benefits on your own — your physician can be a valuable source of guidance and support.
-To learn more, we spoke with John Moore, DO, an Aetna medical director and senior health specialist, about the best ways to take advantage of Medicare’s preventive health care benefits, and the key role your primary care physician can play in managing your health.
+To learn more, we spoke with John Moore, DO, an Aetna® medical director and senior health specialist.
+Dr. Moore shared insights about the best ways to take advantage of Medicare’s preventive health care benefits.
+And he addressed the key role your primary care physician can play in managing your health.

 Is there one preventive care benefit you think everyone should take advantage of?